JoseEPina/bc-challenge-07/README.md

 13. Install the npm [badge-maker](https://www.npmjs.com/package/badge-maker) package (follow badge-maker instructions).

-14. Stage, Commit, and Push to your repository by entering this command: 'git push origin main'
+14. Stage, Commit, and Push to your repository.

 15. Make sure to update your .gitignore file as needed.